Complete Indicator Report of Rape

 Other Program InformationThe Violence and Injury Prevention Program (VIPP) is a trusted and comprehensive resource for data related to violence and injury.
 Through education, this information helps promote partnerships and programs to prevent injuries and improve public health.
 VIPP goals are to a) focus prevention efforts on reducing intentional and unintentional injury, b) conduct education aimed at increasing awareness and changing behaviors that contribute to the occurrence of injury, c) strengthen local health department capacity to conduct local injury prevention programs, d) promote legislation, policy changes, and enforcement that will reduce injury hazards and increase safe behaviors, e) collaborate with private and public partners, and f) improve the Utah Department of Health capacity to collect mortality and morbidity data from multiple sources and conduct injury epidemiology for use in prevention planning, implementation, and evaluation.

-Relevant Population CharacteristicsNationally, nearly 1 in 5 women and 1 in 71 men reported experiencing rate at some time in their lives.
+Relevant Population CharacteristicsNationally, nearly 1 in 5 women and 1 in 71 men reported experiencing rape at some time in their lives.

-Among high school students, 12.5% of American Indian/Alaska Natives, 10.5% o Native Hawaiian/Pacific Islander students, 8.6% of Black students, 8.2% of Hispanic students, 7.4% of White students, and 13.5%of multiple-race students reported that they were forced to have sexual intercourse at some time in their lives.
+Among high school students, 12.5% of American Indian/Alaska Natives, 10.5% of Native Hawaiian/Pacific Islander students, 8.6% of Black students, 8.2% of Hispanic students, 7.4% of White students, and 13.5% of multiple-race students reported that they were forced to have sexual intercourse at some time in their lives (2011 data).

 Health Care System FactorsAccording to the 2007 Rape in Utah Survey, only 12.7% of sexual assaults resulted in a visit to a doctor or medical center for an examination after the incident.
 Victims say they do not seek medical attention because they were not injured, they were too young to ask for help, they were afraid someone would find out what happened, and they were not thinking clearly.
 The main reasons for seeking medical care after a sexual assault were to be checked for a sexually transmitted infection, pregnancy, or to receive emergency contraception.